 I love my chickens.
 I could spend a whole evening watching them forage around the property and interact with each other.
 They lay beautiful eggs in a variety of colors and the yolks are a lovely shade of orange.
 While egg production is a bit sporadic in the winter months, the girls really get to work in the spring and summer, producing dozen after dozen of eggs.

 I end up getting so many eggs in the warmer months, that I can’t use them all in my baking recipes.
 So I worked to get over my aversion to egg dishes.
 It took some time, but now, every time I eat eggs, I’m still surprised at how good they taste.
 I prefer them used as a base on which to create something grand.
 They make an exquisite flavor to mix with all kinds of food combinations.
 Some of my favorite recipes I’ve created are Low-Carb Crustless Taco Pie, Gluten-free Crustless Crab Quiche, and Black and Blue Hamburger Pie.
 I also love our crustless spinach quiche, this recipe for Keto Spicy Chorizo Baked Eggs from Tasteaholics and this keto quiche from Joy Filled Eats.
-All of these recipes are basically different varieties of quiches.
+All of these recipes have wonderful flavor combinations.

 With this recipe, I’m moving away from the quiche, and branching out into the frittata.
 A frittata is like a quiche without a crust.
 Unlike a quiche, it’s partially cooked on the stove and finished in the oven.
 This way of cooking makes it much faster to prepare than a quiche, so it shaves off a significant amount of time spent in the kitchen.

 This Jalapeño Popper Frittata makes an easy and spicy start to the day!
 It also works well for a brunch, lunch or light dinner.
 Love jalapeño Popper flavors?
 You may want to check out this jalapeño popper chicken casserole.
 Enjoy!

 Jalapeño Popper Frittata